-1) Annually, for protocols involving USDA-covered species, prior to the anniversary month of the most recent approval of the protocol, the PI must submit an

-ANNUAL PROGRESS REPORT (APR) for review and approval by the IACUC.
-The PI is responsible for submitting the completed APR form according to the published submission deadlines, Institutional Animal Care Program (IACUC) (utsa.edu).
+- Annually, for protocols involving USDA covered species, prior to the anniversary month of the most recent approval of the protocol, the PI must submit an ANNUAL PROGRESS REPORT (APR) for review and approval by the IACUC.
+The PI is responsible for submitting the completed APR form according to the published submission deadlines.
 The IACUC office will attempt to send courtesy electronic reminders prior to the due date.
-However, it remains the PI's responsibility to comply with this requirement.

-- 2) Failure to submit completed forms in sufficient time to be placed on the IACUC agenda for consideration of approval before the study anniversary date will result in study being placed in an inactive status. - 3) Protocols are approved for no more than three years.
-Every third year, prior to the anniversary month, the PI must submit a PROTOCOL RENEWAL IACUC-New-or-3-Year-Renewal-Application-updated-11-3-17.docx (live.com) for review and approval by the IACUC. - a) The renewal protocol must be submitted on the current version of the protocol application form and completed in its entirety electronically. - b) Although the renewal is the PI's responsibility, the IACUC office will notify the PI electronically when an active protocol is approaching expiration.
+However it remains the PI's responsibility to comply with this requirement. - 2) Failure to submit completed forms in sufficient time to be placed on the IACUC agenda for consideration of approval before the study anniversary date will result in study being placed in an inactive status or suspended if necessary.
+All protocol suspensions are required to be reported to the appropriate funding and regulatory agencies.

+- 3) For non-USDA covered species, continuing review of active protocols will be a part of the semi-annual inspections.
+A shortened questionnaire along with the discussions that take place during the semi-annuals will become our continuing review process.
+For those labs that do not receive inspections (field studies) the shortened questionnaire will be submitted to the IACUC office for review once annually. - Protocols are approved for no more than three years.
+Every third year, prior to the anniversary month, the PI must submit a PROTOCOL RENEWAL for review and approval by the IACUC. - a) The renewal protocol must be submitted on the current version of the protocol application form and completed in its entirety electronically. - b) Although the renewal is the PI's responsibility, the IACUC office will notify the PI electronically when an active protocol is approaching expiration.